Discover Financial Services

 The Board of Directors (the "Board") seeks members who combine a broad and relevant spectrum of experience and expertise with a reputation for integrity.
 Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated and be selected based upon contributions they can make to the Board and management and their ability to represent the interests of shareholders.
 The Board will also take into account diversity of a candidate's perspectives, background and other demographics.

 2. Selection of New Directors.

 Based on Board Membership Criteria set forth above, the Nominating and Governance Committee identifies and recommends director candidates to the full Board.
 During this process, the Nominating and Governance Committee may consider director candidates proposed by shareholders or management and will evaluate such candidates in the same manner as other candidates.

-3. Assessing Board Performance.
+3. Assessing Board, Committee, and Individual Director Performance.

 The Nominating and Governance Committee has the responsibility to oversee the assessment of overall Board performance.
-The performance of the full Board, the Nominating and Governance, Audit, Compensation and Leadership Development, and Risk Oversight Committees, and individual directors shall be reviewed each year.
+The performance of the full Board, the Nominating and Governance, Audit, Compensation and Leadership Development, and Risk Oversight Committees, individual directors and the Lead Director shall be reviewed each year.
 This review includes an assessment of the qualifications and contributions of incumbent directors as well as a review of the composition of the Board and its Committees in terms of knowledge, diversity, experience, skills, size and any other factors deemed to be important.
 Comments regarding individual directors that arise during these reviews will be directed for their consideration to the Chairman and to the Chairman of the Nominating and Governance Committee.
 Comments regarding the Lead Director may be directed to the Chairman or any other member of the Nominating and Governance Committee.